Vela Spila: Scientific research

-In 1986, remains of two adults where found.
+In 1986, remains of two adults were found.
 Scientific research dated their bodies back to late Neolithic times.
 The local towns people of Vela Luka called them Baba i Dida, meaning Grandma & Grandpa.

 Early ceramic art

 Further excavations between 2001 and 2006, produced 36 ceramic artifacts dated to the late Upper Palaeolithic period, about 17,500 to 15,000 years ago.
 These finds are the only examples of ceramic figurative art in southeastern Europe during the Upper Palaeolithic.